matthew56391/thrust-vectoring-rocket/README.md

 ### Power
 - 3S LiPo battery
-- Buck converter stepping down to 5V for logic and servos
+- Buck converter stepping down to regulated 5V for logic and servos
-- ESC supplying power to the brushless motor
+- ESC powering the brushless motor
+- Dedicated power routing through a custom PCB

 ### Control
-- Arduino Nano
+- Arduino Nano as primary controller
 - PWM control of servos and ESC
 - Bluetooth serial input for joystick commands
 - Android control app with joystick, throttle slider, and buttons